Dushyantgoswami/docs/docs/getting-started.md

 The documentation is broken down into:

-- Concepts: Learn about foundational blockchain topics related to dYmension
+- Concepts: Learn about foundational topics related to dYmension
 - Developer Tutorials: Build applications within the dYmension ecosystem
 - Node Runners: Run a dYmension node